OWASP/samm/v2.0/beta/core/operations/o-environment-management.md

 - Yes, the majority of them are/do

 #### Q 2
-Are the hardening baselines implemented for all relevant components?
+Are hardening baselines implemented for all relevant components?

 **Answer Options**
 SAMMQA-C: